 “Wasted Days and Wasted Nights: A Meteoric Rise to Stardom” written by Tammy Lorraine Huerta Fender tells the true-life story of her famous father, the late Baldemar Huerta, also known as Freddy Fender – The King of Tex-Mex.
-As only seen through the eyes of Freddy’s daughter, her book expresses in intimate detail his rise to success, heartbreaking fall and final redemption bringing to life the heartfelt memories of a man and family caught in the whirlwind of great fame, and conveys in a compassionate yet forthright manner the shattering addictions that accompanied this fame.
+As only seen through the eyes of Freddy’s daughter, her book expresses in intimate detail his rise to success, heartbreaking fall, and final redemption bringing to life the heartfelt memories of a man and family caught in the whirlwind of great fame and conveys in a compassionate yet forthright manner the shattering addictions that accompanied this fame.

-“Wasted Days and Wasted Nights” takes the reader on a journey which covers Freddy’s early life of brutal poverty as a child migrant worker, his years as a U.S. Marine, the shocking arrest and imprisonment of his early 20s, his barrier-breaking singing career as he exploded into and crossed over different music genres, and the alcohol and drug addiction from which he suffered.
+“Wasted Days and Wasted Nights” takes the reader on a journey that covers Freddy’s early life of brutal poverty as a child migrant worker, his years as a U.S. Marine, the shocking arrest and imprisonment of his early 20s, his barrier-breaking singing career as he exploded into and crossed over different music genres, and the alcohol and drug addiction from which he suffered.

-During his last 21 years of sobriety, Freddy sought spiritual redemption, practiced forgiveness and made amends in his daily life; he came to lead by example with the aid of his higher power Jesus Christ.
+During his last 21 years of sobriety, Freddy sought spiritual redemption, practiced forgiveness, and made amends in his daily life; he came to lead by example with the aid of his higher power Jesus Christ.
 Freddy Fender was known to millions of people across the world as “an ordinary man who had extraordinary God-given talents.”